You Rock My World: Music video

 The music video for "You Rock My World" was directed by Paul Hunter and produced by Rubin Mendoza.
 The video was filmed from August 13 to 21, 2001, in Los Angeles, California, and was also released in 2001.
 The video, which is over thirteen minutes long, was described as being a short film.
-The dance performed during the video consists of fragments from the canceled "Dangerous" music video.

 The video consists of Jackson's and Tucker's characters trying to gain the affection of a woman (Kishaya Dudley) by subsequently following her around the neighborhood.
 Ultimately, a fight breaks out between Jackson and the gang members in a bar, who are ordered by their leader (Michael Madsen) to get rid of Jackson.
 Jackson, who had begun to perform before the woman, walks up the stage where his backup dancers have arrived.
 The gang leader causes a disruption by smashing a bottle across the counter, one of the gang members (Billy Drago) proceeds to taunt Jackson, challenging him.
 A dance scene begins, as a man lights his lighter and one of the gang members uses a knife on Jackson, but Jackson tosses him down.
 Jackson then punches him in the face, who knocks over a lamp, starting a fire.
 As the fire spreads, Jackson screams for Tucker, who had been dancing to the song, and he knocks out some of the gang members.
 During the escape, the woman who met Jackson approaches him outside the bar.
 The two share a kiss, and Tucker quickly rolls in with a low rider, signaling for Jackson and his new lover to escape, leaving the bar which is consumed in flames.

 "You Rock My World" was thought to be the last music video to feature any participation from Jackson before the video for "One More Chance" was unearthed (his following videos would consist of archive footage of himself and others).

 It has been compared to Jackson's previous 1980s music videos for his singles "Smooth Criminal" (which also was inspired by The Band Wagon), "Bad" and "The Way You Make Me Feel", all from his 1987 studio album, Bad.
 In the video, Jackson can be seen wearing a blazer and his traditional hat.
 The video features appearances from Marlon Brando, Michael Madsen and Billy Drago.
+The music video received heavy airplay on the three major US music television channels: VH1, MTV and BET.
+Also, Jackson was VH1's artist of the month in October 2001.

 The video won an NAACP Image Award for Outstanding Music Video at the award show's 2002 ceremony.
-In several instances in the video, Tucker's character makes several references to previous songs by Michael Jackson, such as "Beat It", "P.Y.T.
-(Pretty Young Thing)", "The Girl Is Mine", "Bad", "Dangerous" and "Billie Jean".

 The short version of the music video appears on Number Ones, and the long version appears on Michael Jackson's Vision.